0xcire/Propel-CRM/README.md

 ## Learning Points

+- Understanding the full scope of a feature, from db design to ui!

 - Getting a better understanding of TypeScript generics

   - useful for data transforming utility functions
   - helped create typesafe, reusable form components based off Shadcn implementation

+- Databases

+  - Pros/Cons of using SQL vs NoSQL
+  - SQL aggregate functions
+  - Using Redis to store session data

 - Docker